(1771 - 1870)

 Expedition Carpenter & Last Survivor

 atrick Gass must have been a likeable fellow.
 On August 22, 1804, two days of Sgt.
 Charles Floyd died and at present Elk Point, South Dakota, the captains held a nominating vote for his replacement.
 Certainly all the twenty-five enlisted men of the permanent party voted, and possibly the captains included the return party's six men.
 Gass received nineteen nods, a majority of either 76% or 61%.
 A few votes, quantity unrecorded, went to George Gibson and William Bratton.
-Four days later, Gass was officially promoted to sergeant.
+Four days later, Gass was officially promoted to the rank of sergeant.
 Lewis wrote:

 |the Commanding officers are still further confirmed in the high opinion they had previously formed of the capacity, deligence and integrety of Sergt.
 Gass, from the wish expressed by a large majority of his comrades for his appointment as Sergeant.|